kuangyu0801/software-defined-networking-ws20/README.md

+# TOD0
+- finish task 4.1 for parsing and min/max

+# NICE TO HAVE
+- task 4.1 could consider to use broadcast ip instead of modifying single IP

 # 4.1 – Pub-Sub Routing

 - write a "subscriber" application (pref.
 Python or Java) which receives UDP datagrams containing measurement data and